 St. George’s Independent School seeks a passionate, entrepreneurial, and hard-working individual who is energized by work with families to serve as a Lower School Music and Visual Art Teacher beginning August 2020.
-The lower school music program seeks to help students grow in their enjoyment, appreciation, understanding, and performance of music; this includes singing, playing instruments, and understanding music theory.
-The lower school visual art program develops artistry in all children through art-making techniques, art history, critique, and aesthetics in a variety of media.

 As an Episcopal school, St. George’s welcomes and respects all religious, racial, ethnic, and socioeconomic backgrounds.
 We affirm differences as sources of strength that create a culture of transformative diversity, building upon shared experiences that deepen our humanity and enhance the intellectual, social, spiritual, and moral development of all students.
 We believe that valuing diversity and inclusion is sacred and living this value transforms our institution, our people, and the greater community.

 Type: Salary, 80% time